sanzeeb3/wp-login-zap/readme.txt

 [Documentation](http://sanjeebaryal.com.np/how-to-use-wp-login-zap-plugin/)

-Enter your Webhook URL in Settings > WP Login To Zapier, that's all.
+Enter your Webhook URL in Settings > WP Login Zap, that's all.

-== Screenshots ==

-1. Backend Settings

 == Frequently Asked Questions ==

 = Nothing is sent to Zapier? =

 Check your debug log.
 Errors are logged into your debug log.
-For debugging, see [https://wordpress.org/support/article/debugging-in-wordpress/] (https://wordpress.org/support/article/debugging-in-wordpress/)
+For debugging, see [https://wordpress.org/support/article/debugging-in-wordpress/](https://wordpress.org/support/article/debugging-in-wordpress/)

 = WP Login Zap is awesome.
 Can I contribute? =